r00t4M0NK/BFHBP_pbc/README.md

    - bin: scripts I have used.
 You can download them if you need a ready-file but you can create your own with informations from Tips-Files
    - bintmp: it's the target for the main using from me in order to swap files from a machine to another (goal: validation)

+COMET, an easy-software
+- easy-to-use, not need a project with a structure including many files...
-COMET, 3 ways to access:
+- 3 ways to access:
-- VNC throught a VNC Client
+   * VNC throught a VNC Client
-- noVNC throught a browser
+   * noVNC throught a browser
-- RDP throught a Windows Computer
+   * RDP throught a Windows Computer

 The Tool can be used in RDP (for easiest way) to use on hack-boxes (next update will be to add a VPN feature).